The barefoot movement and its veterinary researchers have come up with a reliable way to tell whether a hoof is well-trimmed overall.

 My gelding's foot:

-To show how a foot changes its proportions, here is a front foot, before and after using the toe rocker trim for about 2 months.
+To show how a foot changes its proportions, here is a front foot, before and after backing up the toe for about 2 months.
 The heels have spread 3/4 inch (2 cm) and the amount of toe in front of the frog has gotten shorter.
-Note that the outline of the foot has changed from an oval to nearly round.
-(There is some flaring / stretched white line at the corners of the toe, where the breakover line crosses the toe wall.
-If I were doing this today, I would change to Pete Ramey's "white line strategy" trim.) |
+Note that the outline of the foot has changed from an oval to nearly round. |

 When a hoof is consistently landing heel-first, its entire physiology and its flexion are able to work the best.
 Trim problems that we have not been able to fix seem to resolve on their own.